I-GUIDE/cybergis-compute-demmerge-processor/README.md

-# cybergis-compute-demmerge-processor
+# DEM Merging Processor
-GeoEDF Data Processor for merging DEM rasters
+GeoEDF Data Processor for merging DEM rasters in a given path